QSchenKI/Subclinical_athero_endotype/README.md

 # Subclinical carotid atheroclerosis endotype prediction
 The predicition model will be released and public avaliable for the academic purpose.
+For

 The model was tested in Linux environments only but theoretically, it also applies to MacOS or Windows.